vanyle/vui/README.md

 # Vui

-Vui is a frontend framework to build fast responsive websites.
+Vui is a frontend framework to build fast, responsive, accessible websites.
-Vui uses web components and Lit's syntax to display the page.
+It uses web components and Lit's syntax to display the page.

 It is interoperable with every other framework like Vue, React, Angular, etc...

+Components allow you to split your rendering logic into simple, testable, composable and reusable pieces.

 It is simpler and lighter than Lit while providing 90% of the features.
 In fact, you can use VSCode's lit extension to get autocompletion and syntax highlighting!